Sign up for our FREE 8-week course to get on the property ladder.

-This doesn't mean a lower income will price you out of the market entirely.
-While there are no specific low income home loans, you can increase your chances of approval following the tips listed below.
+It's harder to get a loan as a low income earner but it's not impossible.
+While there are no specific low income home loans, you can increase your chances of loan approval by following the tips listed below.

 How much do I need to earn to qualify for a home loan?